A backward ergodic theorem along trees and its consequences for free group actions: Introduction

-Note that even though $\F_r$ is nonamenable (for $2 \le r \le \infty$) and its boundary action is free on a cocountable set, its orbit equivalence relation is (Borel) hyperfinite (hence, amenable, see \cite{Kechris:CBERs}*{8.2 and 8.3}) by \cite{DJK}*{Corollary 8.2} because it is induced by the shift map.
-Thus, the action does not admit an invariant probability measure \cite{JKL}*{Proposition 1.7}.

-We also provide an example of an ergodic measure on $\partial \F_r$ for each $2 \leq r \leq \infty$ for which \cref{forward_erg:boundary} holds.
-In particular, we define a shift-invariant ergodic measure on $\partial \F_\infty$.
-The authors are not aware of any such measure being exhibited explicitly in the literature.
+We restate this theorem later as \cref{forward_erg:boundary}, which also includes the corresponding version of the maximal ergodic theorem, as well as convergence in $L^p$ for a specific sequence of trees.
+Bowen and Nevo in \cite[Theorem 4.1]{BN1} also provide a pointwise ergodic theorem for the boundary action of the free group, more precisely, for the diagonal action of the free group on the product of its boundary and a pmp action, and their averages are taken over horospherical balls.
+We also prove an ergodic theorem for this diagonal action (see \cref{sec:pmp_actions}) but we sample the averages over subtrees of the Cayley graph of $\F_r$ as in \cref{intro:forward_erg:boundary}.

-The main result underlying \cref{intro:forward_erg:trees} and \cref{intro:forward_erg:boundary} is a backward (i.e., in the direction of $T^{-1}$) pointwise ergodic theorem for probability-measure-preserving (pmp) Borel transformations $T$.
-Although $T$ is pmp, the induced orbit equivalence relation $E_T$ is not pmp, unless $T$ is one-to-one, so the averages are weighted according to the corresponding Radon--Nikodym cocycle $\rho : E_T \to \R^+$.
-This theorem states convergence of ergodic averages along trees of preimages under $T$.
-We first state the following already interesting special case, which is less technical, and, in the case where $f$ is bounded, can be deduced directly from the classical (forward) pointwise ergodic theorem.
-(The authors would be interested to know if it follows from the classical pointwise ergodic theorem for an unbounded $f$.)
-This is later restated as \cref{backward_erg:triangles}.
+The main result underlying \cref{intro:forward_erg:trees} and \cref{intro:forward_erg:boundary} is a backward pointwise ergodic theorem for a pmp Borel transformation $T$ (\cref{intro:backward_erg:trees}, restated later as \cref{backward_erg:trees}), where the averages are taken along trees of possible pasts (in the direction of $T^{-1}$).
+Although $T$ is pmp, the induced orbit equivalence relation $E_T$ is not pmp, unless $T$ is one-to-one, so the averages are weighted by the Radon--Nikodym cocycle of $E_T$ with respect to the measure.